pciet/goc/growarray/README.md

 }
 ```

 A way to reduce repeating source code because of varying types in Go is the ```interface{}``` which can have variables of any type assigned to it.
 In C this is similarly done with ```void*``` which is a pointer without knowing the memory length of what's pointed at.
-In both cases a cast to another type is necessary for use so the program knows the memory width of the variable.
+In both cases a cast to another type is necessary for use so the program knows the memory length of the variable.

 The ```Combine``` method might look like this in C: